Web Privacy based on Contextual Integrity: Measuring the Collapse of Online Contexts

 For each context, there are a few dominant trackers and notable connected websites worth highlighting.
-Figure 6 visualizes multiple context collapse from the finance context.
+Figure 6 visualizes multiple context collapse from the Finance context.
 Trackers that are labeled as persistent identifiers are in the middle, connecting colored nodes that represent websites.
 The size of the nodes change based on their in- and out-degree.
 The crawling took place clock-wise, with the 12 o'clock context crawled first.
 We can see how persistent identification takes place by many actors (187) and connecting more websites between contexts (120), relative to those numbers in other contexts.
 Specifically, (foxbusiness.com), (economictimes.com), (xe.com), and (toyokeizai.net) are the financial websites that mostly connect browser identification to other contexts.
 They are notably connected to (ratemyprofessors.com) in the education context, (ssg.com) and (slickdeals.net) from the eCommerce context, (businessinsider.com) and (oneindia.com) in the News \& Media context, (autostraddle.com) and (queerty.com) in the LGBTQ context, and (chemistwarehouse.com.au) in the health context.
-These sites are key participants in the collapse of online contexts for users originating from the finance context.
+These sites are key participants in the collapse of online contexts for users originating from the Finance context.
 The dominant trackers, in the middle of the figure, that are linking websites from the finance context to other contexts are (bing.com) that links 13 websites, (taboola.com) that links 13 websites, (demdex.net) that links 12 websites, and (rubiconproject.com) that links 12 websites.
-As shown in the distribution of persistent identifiers across websites (figure 5), the 187 persistent identifiers from the finance context almost evenly distributed across the websites they connect.
+As shown in the distribution of persistent identifiers across websites (Figure 5), the 187 persistent identifiers from the finance context are almost evenly distributed across the websites they connect.

 Surprisingly, a few spotted persistent identifiers serve as first-party websites in our top-700 popular websites list, significantly increasing their visibility on users.
-The list of those websites, their first-party web context, and their third-party tracking contexts is in the appendix.
+The list of those websites, their first-party web context, and their third-party tracking contexts are detailed in the appendix.